bisgardo/uber-challenge/problems.md

 ### Go

-1. The officially recommended tool for package management in Go is `go get`, which has the perplexingly obvious problem of not referring to versioned libraries (for ensuring that we (a) use stable libraries and (b) make builds reproducible).
+1. The officially recommended tool for package management in Go is `go get`, which has the perplexingly obvious shortcoming of not referring to versioned libraries (for ensuring that builds are reproducible and uses stable libraries).
 It also turns one's workspace into a mess unless annoying work-arounds are applied.

     **Solution** The [Glide tool](https://glide.sh/) allows one to keep dependency information in a file (`glide.yaml`) along the lines of Maven (for Java), npm (node.js), etc. Other package management tools for Go exist as well.